Sleepwalking/deadfish/readme.md

 DEADFISH
 ===

-A very simple .wav noise reduction tool.
+A very simple .wav noise reduction tool with some extra features.
 I wrote this tool because the algorithm implemented by SoX has some flaws in the short-time Fourier transform, and fixing it is likely to take more lines than rewriting one.

 LICENSE: BSD